nordic-institute/X-Road/doc/terms_x-road_docs.md

 **System service log** – a log which is made from a running system service of a security server, for example from xroad-confclient, -proxy, signer services.

 ### 6.7 Identifiers and codes

-**Central service identifier** – identifier, that uniquely identifies service in X-Road network without having a reference for service provider.
-Central service identifier consists of X-Road instance identifier and central service code.

 **Global access group identifier** – identifier, that uniquely identifies access group in X-Road Network.
 Global access group identifier consists of X-Road instance identifier and global group code.